HR/Payroll

 Is my information stored?

-No. All calculation happens only in your browser and the dates and wages are never sent to or stored on a server.
+No. All calculation happens only in your browser, and the dates and wages you enter are never sent to or stored on a server.
+You can safely close the page and the inputs are gone.